dekum/ProjectAlpha/README.md

 * public int getRefreshRate();
 * public int getResponseTime();

-Just like MultimediaControl interace, the methods have nothing in the codeblocks.
+Just like MultimediaControl interface, the methods have nothing in the code blocks.
 But a class that implements this will define the methods